stephengold/Minie/README.md

  4. You can invoke `getOverlappingObjects()` on any `PhysicsGhostObject` to enumerate all collision objects that overlap with it, based on axis-aligned bounding boxes.

+Minie also provides ray tests and sweep tests.

 [Jump to table of contents](#toc)